-This article will be exploring the equinox meaning.
+This article will be exploring equinox meaning.
 For those of you unaware, the equinox is the time of year when the sun crosses the celestial equator.
 This gives the effect of the day and the night being of equal length.
-This event happens twice a year: 22nd September and 20th March.
-In this article we will explore the equinox meaning in relation to spirituality.
+This event happens twice a year: 20th March and 23rd September.
+In this article, we will explore the equinox meaning in relation to spirituality.
 As such, we will examine the spring equinox meaning and the fall equinox meaning (or the autumn equinox meaning if you’re from the UK).
 Before we get to that, we’ll explore the important role the equinox played in ancient cultures.

 Pyramids of the Equinox